 Eventually we arrived at Llandudno in time for a drink of lunch.
 We avoided the seagulls lurking in search of anyone with chips or ice cream and called in first at the Snowdon Hotel, a local’s pub.
 Next we visited the Kings Head by the Great Orme Tramway station.
 The barman told a couple that the logs for the woodburner are so expensive he has to sign a log book each time he puts one on the fire and that ‘people think logs grow on trees’.
 The couple just did not get the joke and the bear and I tried not to giggle too loudly.
 Finally, we visited the Palladium, where Wetherspoon’s have done a fine job of converting an old theatre, though as usual the tables are laid out like a works canteen and it has as much atmosphere.

 A short bus journey took us to our base for two nights, Conwy, where we stayed in Y Bont (The Bridge), a pub close to Conwy castle owned by four local breweries (Conwy, Nant from Llanrwst, Great Orme from Llandudno and Purple Moose from Porthmadog).
-They have done an excellent job of renovating both the pub and the bedrooms.
+While the comfortable rooms remain the pub is now a pizza restaurant – Johnny Doughs at the Bridge.
 Conwy has a complete set of medieval town walls, parts dating from the thirteenth century and the English conquest of Wales.
 We took a walk round the impressive walls and took in the views through the drizzle over the town to Conwy Castle.
 By the time we reached the highest point it had begun to rain heavily and walking downhill on a wet narrow stone path was tricky.
 Time for a few beers to recover.
 We had a pint of Madog’s Ale, a bitter from Purple Moose Brewery in the Bridge, a pint of Conwy Brewery Welsh Gold in the Castle Hotel and finally visited the Albion Ale House, another pub owned by the group of breweries, this time with 10 handpumps for real ale and cider, but by that time I forgot to note what we drank there.
 By then it was time for bed.
-We visited Conwy again on a bright day in December 2017 on a day out from Anglesey, revisited Y Bont and the Albion, where the beer was still as good and enjoyed walking round in better weather.
+We visited Conwy again on a bright day in December 2017 on a day out from Anglesey, revisited the Bridge and the Albion, where the beer was still as good and enjoyed walking round in better weather.

 Conwy castle from the walls in the drizzle in 2016, and in better weather at Xmas 2017